fktn-k/fkYAML/docs/mkdocs/docs/api/macros.md

 | FK_YAML_MINOR_VERSION | the minor version of the fkYAML library |
 | FK_YAML_PATCH_VERSION | the patch version of the fkYAML library |

 ???
-Example annotate "Example: print the library version"
+Example "print the library version"

     ```cpp
     --8<-- "examples/ex_macros_versions.cpp:9"